Big-Life-Lab/model-parameters/README.md

 # Branches

-* **fine-and-gray**: Export files for a fine and gray model
+* **fine-and-gray-template**: Export files for a fine and gray model
-* **logistic-regression**: Export files for a logistic regression model
+* **logistic-regression-template**: Export files for a logistic regression model

-# Fine and Grey Model
+# Fine and gray Model

-The current branch provides a starting point for fine and grey models.
-The files in the `model-export` folder are used to represent a fine and grey model to predict the risk developing diabetes in 5 years.
+The current branch provides a starting point for fine and gray models.
+The files in the `model-export` folder are used to represent a fine and gray model to predict the risk developing diabetes in 5 years.
 The model has three variables:

 1. **Sex**: A two category variable representing the sex of an individual
 2. **Age**: The age of an individual in years